robertfmurdock/jsmints/README.md

 If you're an IntelliJ user (like me), you can download live templates for setting up these tests faster [here](https://github.com/robertfmurdock/testmints/raw/master/templates/IdeaLiveTemplates.zip).
 After you download the file, you can import it using File | Import Settings.
 If you don't see import settings, you're probably sharing your IDE settings and you'll have to disable sync for a moment in order to do the import.

+## Async

+For tests that use Kotlin's coroutine system, the regular mints won't work - for those you'll need the alternate module: com.zegreatrob.testmints:async

+    @Test
+    fun plusOne() = asyncSetup(object {
+        val input: Int = Random.nextInt()
+        val expected = input + 1
+    }) exercise {
+        input.suspendPlusOne() // suspend functions call be called in the all closures } verify { result ->
+        assertEquals(expected, result)
+    }

+In all test closures, suspend functionality can be used.
+All jobs started in the exercise lambda will end before the verify lambda starts.

+If you want access to any of the involved scopes (there is a test scope, a setup scope, and an exercise scope), you can add a ScopeMint to your context object:

+    @Test
+    fun plusOne() = asyncSetup(object : ScopeMint() {
+        val input: Int = Random.nextInt()
+        val testTarget = TestTarget(exerciseScope)
+    }) exercise {
+        testTarget.spawnWorkOnExerciseScope()
+    } verify {
+        assertEquals(true, testTarget.workComplete)
+    }

+You'll probably have to play with it a bit to get the hang of it, but give it a shot.
+So long as you can inject the "exercise scope" into your test target, you won't have to add waits for the work to be done.

+Be warned: when using the async mints, you *MUST* use the form:

+    @Test
+    fun plusOne() = asyncSetup

+and not

+    @Test
+    fun plusOne() {
+       asyncSetup
+    }

+In order to write tests safely on all platforms... especially Javascript.

 ## Acknowledgements